yendo/fcs/README.md

 fcs
 ```

-You can search for the title of the memo in fzf.
+You can search for the title of the note with fzf.
-The preview screen shows the contents of the memo.
+The preview screen shows the contents of the note.
-Pressing enter outputs the memo to standard output.
+Pressing enter outputs the note to standard output.

 ## Installation